Suggestions for General Use

 Solution: Tap book icon in IME pallet to bring up user dictionary, then immediately close the user dictionary.
 Why opening and then closing the user dictionary fixes the problem is a mystery--kudos to the valiant customer who figured out this solution.

-Problem: On the iPAQ, get a low backup battery warning even though the system has been charged
+Problem: On the iPAQ, low backup battery warning even though the system has been charged

-Cause: (1) The battery cover was jarred, causing the backup battery to be switched out of the charging circuit; or (2) you've been swapping charged batteries into the iPAQ but not actually charging the iPAQ itself, meaining the internal backup battery hasn't had a chance to charge; or (3) the battery cover switch isn't working.
+Cause: (1) The battery cover was jarred, causing the backup battery to be switched out of the charging circuit; or (2) you've been swapping charged batteries into the iPAQ but not actually charging the iPAQ itself, meaining the internal backup battery hasn't had a chance to charge; (3) the internal backup battery won't accept a charge and needs to be replaced; or (4) the battery cover switch isn't working.

 Solution: Make sure the battery cover latch is firmly in the locked position, do a soft reset.
 If it's due to a broken battery cover switch, go to Settings/Personal/Sounds and Notifications (the speaker icon), tap the second tab, Notifications, and from the pull-down menu choose Low Batt Warning, then deselect all the check boxes for it.